 For agendas, minutes, annual reports, membership, and meeting schedule click HERE.

 - In cases when a proposal impacts resources of other units (e.g. dependence on courses offered by other departments, library resources, etc.), the Senate Committee on Educational Policy requires written confirmation from the impacted unit(s) that the necessary resources have been committed for this purpose.
 It is important that sponsors of such proposals obtain the required written agreement(s) in advance of submitting their proposal and include those documents in their packet to avoid delays in review of their proposals.

 - Approval of a proposal by the Senate does not indicate a commitment by the university to provide the necessary resources to offer the proposed courses, curricula, degrees, etc. indefinitely.

-Proposals that have gone through the appropriate channels and have been approved by the relevant committees and/or authorities at the unit and college levels will be sent to the Provost's Office.
-If necessary, the Provost's Office will forward a proposal to the Senate Committee on Educational Policy for consideration and recommendation to the UIUC Senate.
+Proposals that have gone through the appropriate channels and have been approved by the relevant committees and/or authorities at the unit and college levels will be sent to the Office of the Provost.
+If necessary, the Office of the Provost will forward a proposal to the Senate Committee on Educational Policy for consideration and recommendation to the Urbana-Champaign Senate.
 Please see the following links for additional information.